xiaozhang92/finalproject/README.md

 # MAP and MARKERS

-One parking facility could be selected by clicking on the marker, information of the clicked facility would show up
+One parking facility could be selected by clicking on the marker, information of the clicked facility would show up.

 # CONVERT